Skip to main content

 Acceptance Rate: 9%

 Noted for its academics, Amherst College is a member of the Five College Consortium—along with Smith, Mount Holyoke, Hampshire, and UMass Amherst—that allows students to take courses at any of these colleges.
-Amherst also has a reputation for the affordability of its education; it is one of the few no-loan, need-blind colleges that promises to meet 100% of accepted students’ demonstrated financial need.
+Amherst also has a reputation for the affordability of its education; it is one of the few no-loan, need-blind colleges that promise to meet 100% of accepted students’ demonstrated financial need.

 11. Bates College